hunterloftis/nko-quickstart/readme.md

 $ npm install
 ```

-Then, start your app in dev-mode and edit away:
+Then, start your app in dev-mode, open [localhost](http://localhost:5000), and edit away:

 ```
 $ npm run dev